Condo and Townhome Specialist

 Condo and Townhome Sales are Unique

 Condominium and townhome sales are more complex than single family home sales because there is a governing owners association on top of individual unit ownership.
 Condo and townhome transactions in Texas require your Realtor to use different sales contracts and addenda.
 Before closing, buyers should review Bylaws, Declarations, insurance coverage, financial strength, budget and dues of the association.
 Are the seller's HOA dues paid current?
 Are there pending major repairs to the common area?
-Those costs will transfer to a buyer if not settled in advance.
+Those costs will be the responsibility of the condo or townhome buyer if not settled before closing.

-Many agents have little or no experience with condos and townhomes.
+Many real estate agents have little or no experience with condos and townhomes.
 Rick Michels is a Realtor in Dallas TX and a Certified Condominium Specialist with experience working with buyers and sellers.
-Call anytime if you are thinking about buying or selling or if you have questions about properties for sale in Uptown, Downtown, East Dallas, North Dallas, Northeast Dallas, Addison and more.
+Call anytime if you are thinking about buying or selling or if you have questions about properties for sale in the Dallas TX area.

 Condos vs Townhomes

 A condo is a type of legal ownership.
 A home owner owns a separate interest in an individual unit plus a proportional interest in the common area of the development.
-Generally, the unit owners own, maintain and insure the living space inside their home and the association takes care of the rest of the complex including exterior walls, roof, pool, etc. The specific ownership elements are defined in the condo documents and should be reviewed by a buyer prior to closing.
+Generally, the unit owners own, maintain and insure the living space inside their home and the association takes care of the rest of the complex including exterior walls, roof, pool, etc. The specific ownership elements are defined in the condo documents.
+Ask your condo real estate agent for copies.

 Townhome / Townhouse:

 Townhome is an architectural style with multiple floors and common walls but no neighbors above or below.
 They can be owned as condos or as individually owned structures including the land below them.
 If individually owned, the owners are generally responsible for their specific building insurance.
 An owners association may be responsible for common areas (landscaping, driveways, etc).
-HOA dues are usually lower for townhomes vs similarly priced condos.
+Ask your Dallas condo and townhome expert for details.